PoemsStudy materials and links to resources about English-language poetry

 Several years ago, through my interest in Mandarin and Chinese literature, I discovered a Song Dynasty poet featured in David Hinton’s Classical Chinese Poetry: An Anthology (highly recommended) whose poetry immediately captivated me.
 His poems are rich in meaning, sensitive, and surprisingly “modern” in that they flout many of the conventions of classical poetry in both style and content.
 I wrote a blog post about his poetry, and I’ve also put together a handout for several of the poems in Hinton’s book: Discussion and Writing Prompts for Poems by Mei Yaochen.

 Although in theory I object to the idea of ranking art or artists, Sylvia Plath might be my favorite poet.
 Her poetic voice is uniquely imaginative, insightful, and haunting.
-Those who like her poetry might also be interested in her critically acclaimed autobiographical novel The Bell Jar, which is on my short list of books to read.
+Those who like her poetry might also be interested in her critically acclaimed autobiographical novel The Bell Jar.
 Two of her poems that I have discussed with my students are “Two Campers in Cloud Country” and “Mirror.”